Introduction

 Course Pre-requisites

-Generally, universities will require the successful completion of English, English Literature, Maths, Physics, and/or Chemistry.
+Generally, universities will require the successful completion of English, Maths, Physics, Biology and/or Chemistry.

 English Requirement